-Robert A. Minicucci has been Chairman of the Board of Directors of Amdocs since 2011 and a director since 1997.
+Robert A. Minicucci has been a director of Amdocs since 1997 and served as Chairman of the Board of Directors of Amdocs from 2011 to November 2023.
+Mr. Minicucci currently serves as the Chairman of the Nominating and Corporate Governance Committee.
 Mr. Minicucci joined Welsh, Carson, Anderson & Stowe, or WCAS, in 1993.
 Mr. Minicucci has served as a managing member of the general partners of certain funds affiliated with WCAS and has focused on the information and business services industry.
 Until 2003, investment partnerships affiliated with WCAS had been among our largest shareholders.
 From 1992 to 1993, Mr. Minicucci served as Senior Vice President and Chief Financial Officer of First Data Corporation, a provider of information processing and related services for credit card and other payment transactions.
 From 1991 to 1992, he served as Senior Vice President and Treasurer of the American Express Company.
 He served for 12 years with Lehman Brothers (and its predecessors) until his resignation as a Managing Director in 1991.
 Mr. Minicucci was a director of one other publicly-held company, Alliance Data Systems, Inc. until June 2020.
 He is also a director of several private companies.
 Mr. Minicucci's career in information technology investing, including as a director of more than 20 different public and private companies, and his experience as chief financial officer to a public company and treasurer of another public company, has provided him with strong business acumen and strategic and financial expertise.